dbt-labs/dbt-starburst-demo/README.md

 Follow the [instructions to create and configure your Snowflake catalog](https://docs.starburst.io/starburst-galaxy/catalogs/snowflake.html).
 Give your catalog a descriptive name such as ```dbt-snow```.
 I made a snowflake account for the purpose of this demo and I didn't need to sign up for any legalities.
 Connect your catalog to the ```dbt-aws``` cluster.
 Connect to the COVID19 database.

-At this point, you should have at least three catalogs configured to your cluster.
+At this point, you should have at least 3 catalogs configured to your cluster.
 If you want to use Iceberg, you should have 4.

 #### Create your AWS source tables